JpOttaviano/minka_challenge/README.md

 ```
 npm run test
 ```
+After the seed data is saved in the db, there will be a single admin user for use with 'DOWMAIN_OWNER' role assigned;
+username: DomainOwner
+password: ownerPassword

 There is also a postamn request collection to fully test and use the service under ./requests/ZEF_Requests_postmancollection.json